 After showing you the ins and outs of programming drums, we'll move on to creating melodies.
 We'll cover the basics of synthesis including ASDR envelopes, LFOs and the Analog Global Parameters.
 You'll also learn some music theory such as chord progressions, the difference between major and minor chords, and how to add lead lines, chord progressions, and pads that complement not only each other, but the drums and bass tracks.

-This is the first level in a 3-part series.
+This is the second level in a 3-part series.
 Level I got you familiar with the Live interface and working with MIDI instruments and audio material, and Level III will focus on EQ, effects, creative sampling techniques and export settings.
 After completing these 3 courses you’ll be able to combine all of these elements into making a song.

 Thavius Beck is an electronic musician, producer and performer that's worked with countless musicians including Nine Inch Nails, Skylar Grey, Saul Williams, The Mars Volta and many more.
 Thavius is an Ableton Live Certified Trainer and has instructed hundreds of Live students through teaching courses at several music institutes, giving one-on-one lessons and holding dozens of Ableton Live workshops throughout the country.